fpgmaas/squadsub/README.md

 During a football match, players can be substituted.
 Different players have different skills, so not every substitution is beneficial to the team performance.
 This raises the question; which *player* should play at which *position* at which *time* such that the team performance is optimal?
 In this repository, a solution approach is proposed and implemented.

+Obviously, the optimal strategy would be to create one optimal squad and have that squad play during the entire match, but that would mean some players do not get to play at all.
+Therefore, we make the assumption of fairness; players should play an approximately equal amount of time.
+We also assume that players are not allowed to change positions on the pitch without substituting in between, since that could lead to a lot of confusion on the pitch.

 ### Solution approach